Table of Contents

 not have legal authority to bind the taxpayer, the taxpayer must attach to Form 8952 a properly executed Form 2848.

 Special instructions for Form 2848.
-On Form 2848, line 3, enter “Voluntary Classification Settlement Program” as the type of tax.
+On Form 2848, line 3, enter “Voluntary Classification Settlement Program” as the Description of Matter.
 Leave the entry spaces for Tax Form Number and for Year(s) or Period(s) blank.
 Check the box on Form 2848, line 4.

 For the workers from all classes to be reclassified (shown on line 15), attach a statement listing their names and corresponding social security numbers.